UserOfficeProject/user-office-core/documentation/docs/developer-guide/tech_stack.md

 - **React**: A JavaScript library for building user interfaces, allowing for the development of single-page applications with interactive UIs.
 - **TypeScript**: Enhances code quality and understandability with static typing.
-- **Material-UI**: A popular React UI framework that implements Google's Material Design, used for designing the user interface.
+- **Material-UI**: A React UI framework that implements Google's Material Design, used for designing the user interface.

 ## Documentation

 The documentation is managed as follows:

-- **MkDocs**: A static site generator that builds the documentation site from Markdown files, making it easy to write and maintain the docs.
+- **MkDocs**: A static site generator that builds the documentation site from Markdown files.
-- **Material for MkDocs**: A Material Design theme for MkDocs, providing a visually appealing design for the documentation.
+- **Material for MkDocs**: A Material Design theme for MkDocs, providing an appealing design for the documentation.
 - **mike**: A tool used alongside MkDocs to handle versioning of the documentation.

 ## Continuous Integration and Deployment (CI/CD)